typomedia/gitcli/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/typomedia/gitcli)](https://goreportcard.com/report/github.com/typomedia/gitcli)
 [![Go Reference](https://pkg.go.dev/badge/github.com/typomedia/gitcli.svg)](https://pkg.go.dev/github.com/typomedia/gitcli)

 ### Please do not use this project in production!
-Currently this project is in its conceptual stage and may corrupt your repository.
+Currently this project is in an conceptual stage and may corrupt your repository.

 This is a simple command line interface for git.
 It is written in Go and uses the native [go-git](https://github.com/go-git/go-git) library.
 So there is no dependency on the `git` binary.
 The CLI is built with [Cobra](https://github.com/spf13/cobra-cli).